I love canning peaches every summer

 Raw Pack or Hot Pack?

 Many canning recipes mention raw pack or hot pack methods.
 Fruit is very porous and that tissue contains air which is released with heat.
 If you raw pack your fruit it might seem easier at first, however, you’ll notice that you end up with less in the jar because that air wasn’t released until canning.
-It also means that you might get more discolouration or floatation in the jars which can lead to an inferior product.
+It also means that you might get more discoloration or flotation in the jars which can lead to an inferior product.
 Removing that air with the hot pack method allows the fruit tissue to shrink before canning, meaning you can fit more into your jars and improve shelf life.

-Syrup choices for Canning Peaches (or Nectarines) in Honey or Sugar
+for Canning Peaches (or Nectarines) in Honey or Sugar

 Below are some syrup options for canning peach or nectarine slices.
 You can just use water too (make sure you use the hot pack method) although I’ve yet to try it.
 Syrups will help retain the flavour, colour and texture but do not prevent spoilage.